ran190/Projet-JS/README.md

 keep <PID> : Detaching a process with the 'keep <PID>' command

-To run a program or shell command with path, make sure that the path is in single quotes
+To run a program or shell command with path, make sure that the path is correct.

 To run a command in the background, make sure to add an exclamation mark (!) at the end of the command